ccixx/ccixx.github.io/content/authors/admin/_index.md

     date_start: 2022-09-01
     date_end: 2025-06-30
     summary: |
       Thesis on the Coupling Relationship and Driving Forces between Carbon Emissions and Ecological Spatial Sustainability at the National Scale.
-Supervised by Prof Prof [Jiang Xiaohui](https://env.nwu.edu.cn/info/1134/1078.htm)
+Supervised by Prof Jiang Xiaohui.

       GPA: 3.5/4.0